Woman #1: I fell in love with my husband because he was unlike any other guy I had met.

-Rhonda: So I saw this 1969 Mediterranean blue Mach 1 with a shaker hood, 428 Cobra Jet.
+Rhonda: So, saw this 1969 Mediterranean Blue Mach 1 with a shaker hood-

-Jim: It sounds like you might love this car more than your husband.
+Jim: … you might love this car even more than your husband does.

 Jim: Man, you even know the right terms.

 Rhonda: But I saw the car, and I knew it was his.
-There’s no mistaking.
-And I got a little flutter.
-“Oh, Stoppe’s here.
+There’s no mistaking, and I got a little flutter, “Oh, Stoppe’s here.
 I’m gonna see Stoppe.”
-So I walk in this gymnasium, and he’s playing the alumni game for the school he graduated from.
-So as I walk in – it’s a small gymnasium – he’s doing a layup right toward the door that I’m walking in.
-So he does this layup, and then he kind of does this – kind of freezes in spin.
-And we lock eyes.
+So, I walk in this gymnasium, and he’s playing the alumni game for the school he graduated from, so as I walk in… it’s a small gymnasium… he’s doing a layup right toward the door that I’m walking in.
+So, he does this layup, and then he kinda does this, kind of freezes in sp- in- in and we lock eyes-

-Rhonda: And he gives me that smile and a wink, and he goes down to finish the game.
+Rhonda: … and he gives me that smile and a wink, I mean, goes down to finish the game.
 And I’m like, “He saw me.
 He saw me.
 He’s going to come talk to me.
-What am I gonna say?”
+What am I going to say?”
 Trying to think of whatever clever thing I could say.
-So I go over to my side of the gymnasium.
-After the game, he goes, I guess, showers, whatever.
-Finally, he comes out, and I’m like, “Oh, he’s gonna come talk to me.”
-And he puts a girl on his arm, and he walks up the bleachers, introducing this girl to all of the…
+So, I go over to my side of the gymnasium.
+After the game he goes, I guess, showers, whatever.
+Finally, he comes out, and I’m like, “Oh, he’s gonna come talk to me,” and he puts a girl on his arm, and he walks up the bleachers introducing this girl to all of his alumni.

-Rhonda: …Alumni.
-And I’m like – and I looked down at my cheerleading uniform, my teenage self, and I’m like, “He is never, ever gonna notice me.
+Rhonda: And I’m like, and I look down at my cheerleading uniform, my teenage self, and I’m like, “He is never, ever gonna notice me (laughs).
 I’m too young.”
-And that was – he didn’t even say goodbye to me.
-You didn’t say goodbye to me (laughter).
+And that was… He didn’t even say good-bye to me.
+You didn’t even say good-bye to me (laughs).

-John: Good thing there’s a wall between us.
+John: It’s a good thing there’s a wall between us, a wall of glass.